smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/01_introduction_database_dependencies.md

 The table contains dependencies for database-level triggers, server-level triggers, XML schema collections, user-defined data types (UDDT), and user-defined table types (UDTT), all of which are not referenced in the `sys.objects` table.

 Also, when querying the dependency table, it is easy to misuse these columns during self-joins, grouping, and other operations.
-If you have trouble, please step back and ensure you understand the definition of these terms and can logically join a referenced entity to a referencing entity.
+If you have trouble, please step back and ensure you understand the definition of these terms.

 ***